 - Hepatitis and HIV testing will be done before taking this drug.

 - Talk with your doctor before getting any vaccines.
-Some types of vaccines must not be given for at least 6 weeks before starting this drug, during care, and for some time after care ends.
+Some types of vaccines must not be given for at least 6 weeks before starting this drug, during treatment, and for some time after your last dose.

 - Do not donate blood, organs, or tissues or cells.
 Talk with your doctor to see when you can do these things after getting this drug.